 Closed Captioning for All Audiences

 About 360 million people worldwide have hearing loss and another 285 million are blind or visually impaired.
 Closed captioning (CC) or subtitling helps the deaf or hard of hearing whereas understand videos whereas audio description helps the blind or visually impaired.
 Captioning also helps people who may not be fluent in the native language of your video.
 Closed captioning and subtitling are both processes of displaying text on a screen to provide additional or interpretive information.
 CC transcribes every sound while subtitles transcribe spoken words only.

 Closed versus “open” captioning indicates that the captions are not visible until activated by the viewer.
 Subtitles or open captions are “burned” into the video and are visible to all viewers.

 Closed captioning is required on all programs that were broadcast in the United States, consequently it must include the closed captioning when it is replayed on the internet.

 The Closed Captioning Process

 Closed captioning starts by transcripting the audio into a text file.
 If a written script exists, then it’s just a matter of copying and pasting that text into a closed captioning format.
 There are many video formats.
 Most formats support closed captioning.
 SubRip (.srt) files are the most common.
 The subtitles used on YouTube and Vimeo are srt.
 Advanced closed captioning formats that allow for changing the text’s position, font style and font color, but the support for playback is limited.

 Online video streaming

 Videos on YouTube have closed captioning automatically added, but the accuracy is far from perfect.
-Mediapolis can edit the text to correct the inaccuracies or provide an additional language.
+Auto-generated captioning are unable to decipher speech with accents or speech impediments.
+They are also very poor at spelling proper nouns and technical terms.
+Mediapolis can replace the inaccurate captioning with proper closed captioning or even provide an additional language.

 Closed captioning can display additional languages.
 Your main audience speaks English, but it’s important for other segments of your audience who don’t speak English to understand the content.
 Mediapolis can create additional closed captioning for any language.